carrel2/CaseStudies/web/files/docs/files/src/AppBundle/Controller/DiagnosticsController.php.txt

 	 * showPageAction function
 	 *
 	 * Shows TestsType form.
 On submission adds TestResults from the corresponding Day to the current UserDay *
+	 * @todo use location to determine which page to go to next *
 	 * @see TestsType::class
 	 * @see TestResults::class